fastai/fastai_old/README.md

 ### Conda Install

 Currently we require a GPU with CUDA support.
 If your setup doesn't have CUDA-support you will most likely have to wait till pytorch.org releases 1.0.0 packages for `pytorch` and `torchvision`.
+You'll need to install the appropriate CUDA conda package based on what you've got installed on your system, e.g.:

+    conda install cuda90 -c pytorch

+Then install fastai.
 Currently only `linux-64`/`python3.6` conda build is available:

     conda install -c fastai/label/test torchvision=0.2.1=pyhe7f20fa_0 fastai